Search

 Object Detection and Counting

 Active learning is increasingly applied for image recognition.
-In object detection, active learning can be used to improve the detection of rare objects in a dataset.
+In object detection, it can be used to improve the detection of rare objects in a dataset.
 For instance, a custom object detection model can be trained on very small datasets and then iteratively select the most informative samples for labeling, which can help the model learn to detect rare objects with greater accuracy.

 Rare object detection is important in manufacturing for quality control applications to identify detective products automatically.
 Other applications include security and surveillance applications for the detection of suspicious behavior and unauthorized access.